 *Do you photograph newborn babies?

-This is not something I offer at this time.
-I am more than happy to photograph your newborn with you as part of a family session but generally recommend waiting until they are around 6 months old or sitting up on their own before booking a session with me.
-But, if you are looking for a newborn photography session that focuses on your newest and cutest family member I highly recommend Raelene Kerner Photography.
-She has a newborn studio set up to get those adorable posed photos you're looking for and I've been sending my friends and family her way when they have a new baby.
+This isn’t something I offer at this time.
+I am more than happy to photograph your newest and cutest as part of a family session but generally recommend waiting until they are around 6 months old or sitting up on their own before booking a session with me.

 *How can we book you?